IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Semantic Branch in IntrinsicNeRF

 \section{Semantic Branch in IntrinsicNeRF}

-Inspired by ~\cite{zhi2021place}, we extend IntrinsicNeRF to joinly encode appearance, geometry and semantics by appending a segmentation renderer to the original IntrinsicNeRF, shown in Fig.~\ref{fig:supp.network details}.
-Following Semantic-NeRF~\cite{zhi2021place}, we formalise semantic segmentation as an inherently view-invariant function that maps a world coordinate $\mathbf{x}$ to a distribution over $C$ semantic labels via pre-softmax semantic logits $\mathbf{sl} (\mathbf{x})$:
+Inspired by~\cite{zhi2021place}, we extend IntrinsicNeRF to jointly encode appearance, geometry, and semantics by appending a segmentation renderer to the original IntrinsicNeRF, shown in Fig.~\ref{fig:supp.network details}.
+Following Semantic-NeRF~\cite{zhi2021place}, semantic segmentation is formalized as a view-independent function that recognized each pixel $\mathbf{x}$ as a semantic label distribution with softmax semantic logits $sl (\mathbf{x})$: